AlessandroMinoccheri/UserPermissions/README.md

 ####user_type
 This parameter is the group name of the user (or the username if you check by username not by user group).
 You need to pass this information to the plugin to compare users and permission that you give.
-Usually inside table users, every user have a group field to understand if is an admin, a normal user...
+Usually inside table users, every user have a group field to understand if is an admin, a normal user etc.
-You can pass the value user_type for example in this mode:
+You can pass the value user_type for example in this way:

 ```
 public function beforeFilter () {